deodandem/1134/content/docs/Schedule/_index.md

 ### Week 2: Sept 7, 9, 11 – Sound

-9/7: Gertrude Stein, "Susie Asado," *Tender Buttons*, "Repetition" (PE, 1324)
+9/7: Gertrude Stein, "Susie Asado" (p.
+125) *Tender Buttons* ("Roastbeef," p.
+143 ), "Repetition" (PE, 1168)
 <p class="descript">
 What's the role of repetition in Stein's poetry?
 Does the meaning of each word "matter"?
 </p>

-9/9: Harryette Mullen, *Sleeping with the Dictionary*
+9/9: Stein continued, Harryette Mullen, *Sleeping with the Dictionary*
 <p class="descript">

 </p>